yoshiumeno/transmit/README.md

 # transmit
 python codes and data to check validity of Kayano-Nishiura's transmission model for COVID-19

+As the R-code of Kayano-Nishiura's transmission model in Sci.
+Rep. 2023 was posted on a Zenodo site (see below), a data file necessary for running the code was not disclosed, namely "File2.Hersys_infection.csv", makeing it difficult for anyone to follow their calculations.
+Here we provide codes and files to create the missing data file so that the R-code can be run to examine their calculations.

-## python code
+## python codes
 1) hersys_curve_gen.py
 2) hersys_curve_gen_fdh.py
 3) hersys_curve_gen_fsh.py

 are python codes to create "dummy" HER-SYS data files to drive the R-code provided by Kayano-Nishiura.
+"hersys_curve_gen.py" is to create a data file mimicking the original HER-SYS data (actual development of the number of infection cases). "hersys_curve_gen_fdh.py" and "hersys_curve_gen_fsh.py" are to create data files of 'fictitious' curves of infection cases (double-hump and single-hump shapes, respectively).

 hersys_data.csv, hersys_data_fdh.csv and hersys_data_fsh.csv are the data files created by the above codes.
 The first column shows the date number starting on 2021/02/17 until 2021/11/30
 (i.e., "1" means 2021/02/17, "2" means 2021/02/18, "3" means 2021/02/19, etc.).
 The 2nd-11th colums show infection numbers of respective age brackets.

+## How to make "File2"

 From these data files, "File2.Hersys_infection.csv" (necessary to run the R-code) can be created as follows:
 1. The first line should read: Infection	a0009	a1019	a2029	a3039	a4049	a5059	a6069	a7079	a8089	a90	cases